jmayerdev/foreverinthebasement/README.md

 	2. Select & click Apply.
 	3. I also included a modified version of the Complementary Unbound shader pack.
 This shader is not officially supported for Voxy, but I like it.
 Feel free to try it out, but it may cause some visual bugs with distant terrain.

-THATS IT!
-Find a mountain, look around, and have fun!
+<h3 align="center">THATS IT!
+Find a mountain, look around, and have fun!</h3>
+<p align="center">Please report any issues, lag, or suggestions to Johnyams on Discord, or openly to #minecraft-chatroom</p>